Aswi2181/human/README.md

 ### Payment Settings

-Adjust price and currency in `subscription_service/settings.py`:
+Adjust price and currency in the Render environment variables or in `subscription_service/settings.py`:

 ```python
 SUBSCRIPTION_PRICE = 1000  # in cents or smallest currency unit